bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/04-AIE-API-based-FFT-for-many-instances-applications/README.md

 To create the AIE-ML project in Vitis Unified IDE, follow those steps:
 1. Clone this repository.
 2. Open Vitis Unified IDE.
-3. Select "Open Workspace" and choose a folder for the project.
+3. Select "Set Workspace" and choose a folder for the project.
 4. Create a new AI engine component by either clicking on "Create Component" under the "AI Engine Graph Development" menu, or opening the "File" &rarr; "New Component" menu, and clicking on AI Engine, as shown in the following figure.
   <p align="center"><img src="./images/2_1_Vitis.png" width="90%"></p>
   <p align="center">Fig. 4: AI Engine Component Creation in Vitis Unified IDE.</p>